-The total budget available for each fiscal year shall be set by the Board of Directors at its annual Fall Meeting.
-More than one grant may be awarded per year.
-The Board shall review applications for the CHLA/ABSC Research Grant and will award funds based on the funding available for that fiscal year according to the criteria described below.
+Applications shall be reviewed and awarded according to the criteria described below.
 Studies may not be retrospectively funded.
-The fund must be received by the successful applicant(s) no later than Dec 15th of that year (before the CHLA/ABSC fiscal year end).
+The funds must be deposited by the successful applicant(s) no later than Dec 15th of the application year (before the CHLA/ABSC fiscal year end).

 These funds are not subject to the indirect costs of research and therefore are not subject to any deductions normally retained under the program.*